antischematic/angular-composition-api/packages/core/README.md

 #### Service

-Creates a context-aware, tree-shakable service from the provided factory function.
+Creates a context-aware, tree-shakable service from the provided setup function.
 If the `providedIn` option is set to null, or omitted, you must provide the service in a `NgModule`, `Directive` or `Component`.
 Start or retrieve the service with `inject`.

 #### Provide

-Allows `ViewDef` to declare and set `ValueToken` providers inside its `create` factory.
+Allows `ViewDef` to declare and set `ValueToken` providers inside its setup function.

 ```ts
 const Token = new ValueToken("TOKEN")